Diego López (footballer, born August 1974): Club

 Born in Montevideo, López started playing professionally with local Club Atlético River Plate.
-Two years later he signed with Racing de Santander in Spain, playing 39 La Liga games in his debut season but receiving nine yellow cards and three red in the process; in Cantabria, he shared teams with compatriots Fernando Correa and José Zalazar.
+Two years later, he signed with Racing Santander in Spain, playing 39 La Liga games in his debut season but receiving nine yellow cards and three red in the process; in Cantabria, he shared teams with compatriots Fernando Correa and José Zalazar.

-López moved to Italy in 1998 and joined Cagliari Calcio, recently promoted to Serie A. During his first seven seasons in Sardinia, with the exception of his first year – only one match – he never made less than 26 league appearances and spent four years (2000–04) in the second division, also being eventually awarded team captaincy.
+López moved to Italy in 1998 and joined Cagliari, recently promoted to Serie A. During his first seven seasons in Sardinia, with the exception of his first year – only one match – he never made less than 26 league appearances and spent four years (2000–04) in the second division, also being eventually awarded team captaincy.

-On 14 April 2009, following a tunnel brawl with ACF Fiorentina's Felipe Melo in a 2–1 away loss, both López and the Brazilian received a five-match ban.
+On 14 April 2009, following a tunnel brawl with Fiorentina's Felipe Melo in a 2–1 away loss, both López and the Brazilian received a five-match ban.
 In July, one month shy of his 35th birthday, he signed a one-year contract with Cagliari.
 In the 2009–10 campaign the veteran contributed 18 games as his team again managed to avoid relegation, after finishing in 16th position.

 On 9 September 2010, after not being called up to Cagliari's 2010–11 pre-season camp, López announced his retirement from professional football, having appeared in 344 official matches for his main club.

 International

-López made his debut for Uruguay on 19 October 1994, in a friendly match with Peru in the Estadio Nacional José Díaz in Lima (1–0 win).
-The following year he represented the nation at the Copa América, with the tournament being held on home soil and won by the hosts, who conceded just four goals in six matches.
+López made his debut for Uruguay on 19 October 1994, in a friendly match with Peru at the Estadio Nacional José Díaz in Lima (1–0 win).
+The following year, he represented the nation at the Copa América, with the tournament being held on home soil and won by the hosts, who conceded just four goals in six matches.

 López was overlooked, however, for the squads which appeared at the 2002 and 2010 FIFA World Cups, and earned a total of 32 caps.